Kikobeats/kikobeats.com/_posts/2017-10-5-what-is-random.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WpiWz_abx1A" frameborder="0" allowfullscreen></iframe>

-At [Cloudflare](http://www.coastdigital.co.uk/2017/09/06/wall-entropy-cloudflare-protecting-data/) they use a wall of lava light for generate enough [entropy](https://en.wikipedia.org/wiki/Entropy) for encrypt the requests.
+At [Cloudflare](http://www.coastdigital.co.uk/2017/09/06/wall-entropy-cloudflare-protecting-data/) they use a wall of lava light to generate enough [entropy](https://en.wikipedia.org/wiki/Entropy) to encrypt the requests.

 ### Pseudo Random

 Also known as *Pseudo-Random Number Generators* (**PRNGs**).

-As the name suggest, is very closest to truly random numbers generators, but the output is generated using a finite set of numbers:
+As the name suggest, is very close to truly random numbers generators, but the output is generated using a finite set of numbers:

 - The current process ID.
 - The tick count since boot time.